 686 knows a thing or two about waterproofing clothing and their Flora Ski jacket is as good as it gets.
 While there are a few features that could have been integrated or better designed, at the end of the day, very few kids ski jackets combine the style and execution of the Flora.Read more

 Achieving a rating of 10K, the water-resistance provided by this ski jacket will protect you against the snow and the rain.
 Plus, the seams are taped in the most crucial and critical locations.
 As an added bonus, the attached powder skirt will keep snow from building up inside.

 To accommodate for growth spurts, the sleeves will lengthen by 1.5-inches.
-In addition, there are pockets galore with two waist pockets, an internal mesh pocket, and a pass pocket on the sleeve.
+In addition, there are two waist pockets, an internal mesh pocket, and a pass pocket on the sleeve.
 For adjustability, the cuffs have closures and the hood has a drawcord.

 There are several sizing options at your disposal including everything from extra-small to extra-large.

 While there are only two colors, your little girl is sure to love both of them as the wing print and kaleidoscope colors provide an exceptional amount of style.

 A couple of nice additions would have been a removable hood and slightly larger pockets.
 But, in the grand scheme of things, this is hearsay as the adjustability and comfort this provides are off the charts.
 If you want to surprise your little girl with a cool present, a girl's ski jacket is always a great idea!